Bluehuhfft/My-Repo/README.md

-# My-Repo
-This Repo. contains all the projects I have made since 2021 and counting.
-Each programming language has a different directory and a main README.md file.

-# Instructions:
+# Intro:

-Please feel free to navigate this repo and take a look at the files yourself.
-Each main folder comes with a README.md file, giving relavent instructions on running the files provided in the subfolders.
-Feel free to mod the files based on your personal preference or choice.
+Just some projects I made in my free time.
+Feel free to use them as per your need.
+Have a great day :)